A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Algorithms, Lemmas, and Proofs in Section

-{\SetAlgoNoLine } In the algorithm, $\matc^T$ is the inventory allocation vector for $T$. $\matc^T$ includes the same set of products for different $T$, only the allocation is different.
-The proof of this theorem can be viewed as a stochastic version of Theorem \ref{thm:3-ap-m-ra-T}.
+In the algorithm, $\matc^T$ represents the inventory allocation vector for $T$ customers.
+The set of products in $\matc^T$ remains consistent across different values of $T$, with only the allocation varying.
+Next, we establish the performance guarantee, which can be considered as a stochastic counterpart to Theorem \ref{thm:3-ap-m-ra-T}.